swcarpentry/shell-novice/_episodes/02-filedir.md

 Note that if a directory named `Desktop` does not exist in your current working directory, this command will return an error.
-Typically, a `Desktop` directory exists in your home directory, which we assume is the current working directory of your shell.
+Typically, a `Desktop` directory exists in your home directory, which we assume is the current working directory of your bash shell.

 Your output should be a list of all the files and sub-directories in your Desktop directory, including the `shell-lesson-data` directory you downloaded at the [setup for this lesson]({{ page.root }}{% link setup.md %}).
-(On most systems, the contents of the `Desktop` directory in the shell will show up as icons on the workspace behind all the open windows.
+(On most systems, the contents of the `Desktop` directory in the shell will show up as icons in a graphical user interface behind all the open windows.
 See if this is the case for you.)

 Organizing things hierarchically in this way helps us keep track of our work.
 While it's it's possible to put hundreds of files in our home directory just as it's possible to